felipecrp/felipecrp.github.io/_posts/2021-01-01-uploading-to-zenodo-through-api.md

 ## Uploading large files

 Generally, we need to upload a large tarball file to Zenodo containing our dataset.
-Since the upload can take a while to conclude, it may help use a progress bar to mark to upload progress.
+Since the upload can take a while to conclude, it may help use a progress bar to mark the upload progress.
 The curl command provides this option.

 ```bash
 curl --progress-bar \